Man working from home with puppy

 Security

-While it’s not good practice, many people use personal information as passwords, like a child’s name or an anniversary date.
-If that information is readily accessible on a people search site, someone could try to use it to log into online accounts.
+While it’s not good practice, many people use personal information as passwords.
+Examples include a child’s name or an anniversary date.
+That information on people-search sites can be misused to access online accounts.

 Identity theft

 Identity thieves need to gather pieces of information on a person to commit identity theft.
-Easy-to-find people search sites provide a convenient profile of information that could include some of those pieces.
+Easy-to-find people-search sites provide a convenient profile of information.
+That profile could include some of those pieces.

 i Source